adrelanos/Whonix-documentation/FAQ.md

 32bit software runs without problems on 32bit and 64bit hosts.
 64bit software no so much.
 Because we generally don't control what host OS people use I chose to base Whonix on 32bit.
 Secondly, 64bit software needs more RAM, we already run 3 operating systems on a system which, eats RAM.
 Let's better minimize that.
 KVM and other solutions improve RAM usage through page sharing or what it's called, Virtual Box doesn't.
 Thirdly, according to Brad Spengler and/or PAX team, amd64 is a brain dead instruction set and actually worse than x86, despite the large address space making ASLR more effective.
 They recommended to use grsec on x86 and I hope we can switch to a grsec kernel (wheezy has one, let's see if they maintain it).

 # Why aren't you using OpenBSD, it's the most secure OS ever!!!1! #
 OpenBSD fails completely for the Tor threat model which downloading and updating software over untrusted exit nodes.
 OpenBSD does not offer any signed files, they do not even offer hash sums for all required files (at least the ports tar ball doesn't have one).
 When asking about that the answer is "buy the CDs" (=something like $80 per year if you want to stay current).
 As if CDs via post through a 3rd party reseller offer a better trust chain than mirrors with hash sums, let alone proper WOT signatures.
 There are alternatives to GnuPG if it's just about the license...
 Further, tracking stable - which is recommended for production systems - is needlessly complex: it requires the user to recompile everything even though there are usually only a few packages that require an update.
 The most fitting approach would be to just apply the patches from the errata but apparently not all security related fixes in -stable are listed there and OpenBSD admits as much that patch branch is really not userfriendly.
 Further problems: OpenBSD seems to default to using very "conservative" hash algorithms, md5 or sha1 which are both broken.
 This clashes with their claimed crypto focus.
 FDE support is lacking/limited.
-There doesn't seem to be a modern MAC, instead there's systrace which has been criticized for having fundamental security problems (this may or may not have changed since then).
-OpenBSD doesn't seem to be using PIE executables by default, meaning, it doesn't really have ASLR.
-Documentation about such issues is completely lacking.
-There's also the strange policy of sticking with bind and sendmail when there were secure-by-design alternatives (see [PDF!](http://cr.yp.to/qmail/qmailsec-20071101.pdf)) with much better track record, BIND-9, despite the rewrite, continues to be a security hazard just judging by the OpenBSD errata entries.
+There doesn't seem to be a modern MAC, instead there's systrace which has been criticized for having fundamental security problems (this may or may not have changed since then). <s>OpenBSD doesn't seem to be using PIE executables by default, meaning, it doesn't really have ASLR.</s> Documentation about such issues is completely lacking. <s>There's also the strange policy of sticking with bind and sendmail when there were secure-by-design alternatives (see [PDF!](http://cr.yp.to/qmail/qmailsec-20071101.pdf)) with much better track record</s>, BIND-9, despite the rewrite, continues to be a security hazard just judging by the OpenBSD errata entries.
 OpenBSD would otherwise be a great choice for Whonix-Gateway.
 It has a very capable firewall, the track record is probably better than of any other OS though they (just like their competition for fairness sakes) prefer to label "potential" code execution vulnerabilities as a DoS.
 OpenBSD is also a very small OS (small TCB), it's kernel may be the most secure UNIX like kernel, but it's still a monolithic kernel.
 Their claim of being THE most secure operating system has become more and more dubious since the introduction of actually usable microkernels.
 In summary: I don't like their attitude and several essential (for Whonix) security properties are missing.

 Also see [security vulnerability - NTP not authenticated](http://thread.gmane.org/gmane.os.openbsd.bugs/18754) and it doesn't look they step forward to fix it.
 The suggestion was to authenticate the connection to the NTP server, which is not possible for Whonix for many reasons. ^1^

 <font size="-3">
+,,
-,, ^1^ We need to distribute the trust, not using only one NTP server and we must use free services which are available for anyone and not something requiring an own server.
+^1^ We need to distribute the trust, not using only one NTP server and we must use free services which are available for anyone and not something requiring an own server.
 </font>

 OpenBSD's target audience aren't end users, that's why they don't care to provide signed updates for the masses, see [How to check downloaded package on OpenBSD 5.1?](http://unix.stackexchange.com/questions/38041/how-to-check-downloaded-package-on-openbsd-5-1).